-Dr. Niraj Kumar and Dr. Susmita Chaudhuri led team has been primarily working on developing rapid diagnostics for AMR Unnecessary/ inappropriate use of antibiotics, due to unavailability of rapid diagnostics for pathogen identification and antimicrobial-susceptibilitytesting (AST), has been a significant factor contributing towards emergence/spread of AMR Therefore, Dr. Kumar's team has been working to develop syringe compatible, single-use, affordable, and user-friendly combination of devices that can isolate bacteria from whole-blood/urine samples, enrich, culture, identify and establish their antimicrobial susceptibility profile(s) for multiple drugs simultaneously within 90 minutes.
-His team is also interested in identifying predictive biomarkers for the emergence of AMR among pathogens.
-As of now, the focus of research has either been on identifying biomarkers for differentiating resistant from sensitive cells or therapeutic targets.
-This work may enable the marking of antibiotics for their selective regulation before they become completely ineffective for the purpose.
+Dr. Niraj Kumar and Dr. Susmita Chaudhuri led team has been primarily working on developing rapid diagnostics for AMR.
+Unnecessary/inappropriate use of antibiotics, due to unavailability of rapid diagnostics for pathogen identification and antimicrobial-susceptibility-testing (AST), has been a significant factor contributing towards emergence/spread of AMR.

+Therefore, Dr. Kumar's team has been working to develop syringe compatible, single-use, affordable, and user-friendly combination of devices that can isolate bacteria from whole-blood/urine samples, enrich, culture, identify and establish their antimicrobial susceptibility profile(s) for multiple drugs simultaneously within 90 i) Rapid Pathogen capture and culture: They evaluated the utility of a 1-hour culture of pathogens for their detection using 4 bacterial pathogens grown in native biofluids (human plasma) with PCR based method.
+The work is ongoing to evaluate it with more pathogens.
+The work is also ongoing for developing a Minimally Viable Product (MVP) prototype for rapid pathogen capture from biofluids and their 1-hour culture.